-Are you newly diagnosed and feeling lost, feeling overwhelmed, scared, nervous and completely overwhelmed?
+Are you newly diagnosed with HIV or AIDS and feeling lost, feeling overwhelmed, scared, nervous and completely overwhelmed?

 Are you just now thinking: I have HIV and I just need ANSWERS ?!?!

 You have come to the right place… I’m Josh Robbins and although I am not a doctor or therapist, I understand exactly how you feel.
-I’ve been there and you probably found this page after you have spent hours searching online for anything–everything that will give you hope, that will finally “ANSWER the simple HIV questions” that you want and you need… I understand how you feel because I was searching online just like you have been just a couple years ago.
+I’ve been there and you probably found this page after you have spent hours searching online for anything and everything that will give you hope, that will finally “ANSWER the simple HIV questions” that you want and you need answered… I understand how you feel because I was searching online just like you have been just a couple years ago.

 So let’s dig in and hopefully my experience with HIV will help answer your questions after recently being diagnosed with HIV.
 And after checking out this page, email me if you have more questions, firstname.lastname@example.org and I will respond.

-QUESTIONS about HIV – ANSWERS from Josh Robbins, blogger for imstilljosh.com
+QUESTIONS about HIV – ANSWERS from Josh Robbins, Peer Patient Health Advocate for imstilljosh.com

 Am I going to die from HIV?